kkuo57/vagabond/README.md

 # Princess Vagabond

-For little princes and princesses on the go, Princess Vagabond is a travel blog that focuses on providing articles about certain locations that we feel people would like to go.
+For little princes and princesses on the go, Princess Vagabond is a travel blog that focuses on providing articles about certain locations that we feel families would like to travel to.

 ## Installation
 ```